oktadev/okta-blog/_source/_posts/2020-07-23-introducing-jpaseto.md

 The [PASETO spec](https://paseto.io/) defines two types of tokens: local and public.
 Local tokens are always symmetrically encrypted with a shared secret key which means no one can view the contents of a local PASETO unless they have the correct secret key.
 Public tokens are readable by anyone and are validated with a public key.
 There is no "none" option; you cannot have a security token without security!

-Similar to JWTs, a PASETO token is a set of dot-separated base64 encoded data formatted as:
+Similar to JWTs, a PASETO token is a set of dot-separated base64url encoded data formatted as:

 ```txt
 version.purpose.payload.footer
 ```

 * version: Allows for incremental improvements the token format, (current versions are "v1" and "v2")
-  * v1: Uses strong cryptographic primitives that are more wildly available today
+  * v1: Uses strong cryptographic primitives that are more widely available today
   * v2: Uses newer and stronger cryptographic primitives, but are supported by fewer cryptographic libraries
 * purpose: A short string describing the token format "local" or "public"
   * local: The payload of the token is encrypted and is only viewable by parties that have the shared-key